oci-landing-zones/oci-landing-zone-operating-entities/examples/oci-ebs-lz/readme.md

 &nbsp;

 > [!NOTE]
-> In Oracle Identity Cloud Service, groups are the links between user accounts and applications.
+> In OCI Identity and Access Management, groups are the links between user accounts and applications.

 &nbsp;